pulp-platform/hero/README.md

 # HERO-V3

-HERO-V3, the open Heterogeneous Research Platform version 3, combines a PULP-based open-source parallel manycore accelerator implemented on FPGA with a hard open-source Ariane host processor running full-stack Linux.
+HERO-V3, the open Heterogeneous Research Platform version 3, combines a PULP-based open-source parallel manycore accelerator with an open-source Ariane host processor running full-stack Linux.

 This repository contains the top-level logic to build all required dependencies.